mflowgen/mflowgen/README.md

-- **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows flexibly connecting and disconnecting of edges as well as insertion and removal of steps.
+- **Programmatically defined build-system generator**: A Python-based scripting interface and a simple graph API allows flexible connection and disconnection of edges as well as insertion and removal of steps.
 A simple graph can be specified for a quick synthesis and place-and-route spin, or a more complex graph can be built for a more aggressive chip tapeout (reusing